 Copenhagen, the capital of Denmark, is known for its charming canals, colorful buildings, and bicycle-friendly streets.
 Highlights include the iconic Little Mermaid statue, Tivoli Gardens, and the historic Nyhavn district.

-Travel Time: The journey from Malmö to Copenhagen takes about 35-45 minutes by train via the Öresund Bridge.
+Travel Time: About 35-45 minutes by train via the Öresund Bridge

 Travel Tip: Purchase a Copenhagen Card for free access to many attractions and public transportation.